Bitcoin-com/developer.bitcoin.com/src/data/tutorials/bitbox-typescript-support.md

 ### Goal

-The goal for this article will be to show how to enable TypeScript types for BITBOX.
+The goal for this article will be to show how to enable TypeScript types for bitbox.
 We will utilize the existing BITBOX scaffolding system to create a new project and then show how to make the required updates so that the types can be accessed during development.

 ### Prerequisites